learningtechnologyservices/moodle-block_accessibility/README.txt

 Accessibility Block for Moodle

+PLEASE NOTE: This plugin is no longer being actively maintained by Brickfield.
+The main challenge is with the third-party external ATBar, which is not being maintained at all by its authors, at some point has lost all of its docs, and doesn't have an up-to-date SSL.

+If someone has funding, and would like to cover the updating of this plugin, we would be happy to engage with you on this.

+We are planning on sharing a new plugin which will provide guidance to users with their font size, font colour, and other display options, depending on their browser.
+We will update this readme once it's available.

 Provides options for changing text size and colour scheme.
 Settings can be saved to persist between sessions.
 Colour settings can be defined at the block instance level (Block instance configuration).